Facial Recognition Technology: Federal Law Enforcement Agencies Should Better Assess Privacy and Other Risks

 Recommendations for Executive Action

-In December 2023, DEA reported that it was in the process of developing an interim policy for the use of facial recognition technology.
-Officials said this policy will include a mechanism to track non-federal facial recognition systems, and assess the risks of the usage of such systems, including privacy- and accuracy-related risks.
-As of December 2023, this recommendation remains open.
+In May 2024, DEA reported that it was in the process of finalizing an interim policy for the use of facial recognition technology, and ensuring its compliance with a December 2023 Department of Justice interim policy.
+Officials said the DEA interim policy will include a mechanism that tracks the use of non-federal facial recognition systems, and will assess the risks of usage of all systems, including privacy- and accuracy-related risks.
+As of August 2024, this recommendation remains open.

 In June 2021, we reported on the use of facial recognition technology by agencies that employ law enforcement officers (GAO-21-518).
 We found that between April 2018 and March 2020, the FBI used non-federal facial recognition technology to support investigative activities, but did not have a mechanism to track which systems employees were using.
 Consequently, we recommended the FBI implement a mechanism to track what non-federal systems with facial recognition technology are used by employees to support investigative activities.
 In August 2022, FBI issued a facial recognition procurement, tracking, and evaluation policy directive.
 The directive requires all FBI personnel to coordinate facial recognition system procurement with FBI's Science and Technology Branch, which is responsible for the tracking and evaluation of the systems.
 As a result, the agency will have better visibility into the facial recognition systems its employees use, and be better positioned to assess the risks of technologies it uses, to support criminal investigations.